Lamartio/Gyro/README.md

     }
 ```
 # Threading
-The `Segment<T>` is thread safe, since it does not hold any mutable state.
-However it is important that the source of a `Segment<T>` is, since that is the owner of mutable state.
+The `Mutable<T>` is thread safe, since it does not hold any mutable state.
+However it is important that the source of a `Mutable<T>` is, since that is the owner of mutable state.
 The source is often a `BehaviorSubject`, `MutableLiveData` or a `Emitter` which are all holding state with a lock, so those are thread safe.

 It is advised to update the state only from a single thread, since that will create the most predictable behavior.
 Although it is not said that that single thread has to be the main thread.